Germany looks for budget fix as steel firms bemoan loss of confidence

 Achim Post, a lawmaker in Scholz's Social Democrats (SPD), at a closed door meeting on Wednesday said it was inevitable that the government would suspend a constitutionally enshrined debt brake, a move which the finance minister has so far opposed.

 Scholz also described this as conceivable, participants at the meeting told Reuters, adding that the court ruling put the coalition into a difficult situation but it could be resolved.
-(Reporting by Andreas Rinke, Christoph Steitz, Holger Hansen, Rene Wagner; writing by Matthias Williams; editing by Christina Fincher)
+(Reporting by Andreas Rinke, Christoph Steitz, Holger Hansen, Rene Wagner, Sabine Siebold; writing by Matthias Williams and Madeline Chambers; editing by Christina Fincher, Miranda Murray and Sharon Singleton)